rtaylor034/axbind_2/README.md

 ## Description

-`axbind` is program intended to automate the task of editing multiple dotfiles when making a single abstract change to keybindings/colors/etc.. `axbind` may be especially useful for users with alternate keyboard layouts or highly personalized configs.
+AxBind is program intended to automate the task of editing multiple dotfiles when making a single abstract change to keybindings/colors/etc.

-### Overview
-- Set mappings (key-value pairs) that are applied to all files of a directory.
-- Control how mappings behave for any specific file they affect via remapping or functions.
--
+AxBind adresses a relatively specific issue, and may not be useful to all users.
+Those that may find AxBind useful include:
+- Users that wish to have the same universal keybinds across programs.
+- Users that wish to have the same custom universal colors/theme across programs.
+- Users with highly modified configurations.
+- Users that use alternative keyboard layouts.
 ## Getting Started